sotec-iot/hono-extras/device-communication/README.md

 ### Configs

-Application will publish the latest device configuration when:
+The application publishes the latest device configuration when:

-- an empty Notifications event was received
+- An empty notification event is received (MQTT device subscribed to the command topic)
+- A config request from an HTTP device is received
-- a new device config was created
+- A new device config is created

-Message will be published with the following attributes:
+Message attributes:

 - deviceId
 - tenantId
-- config-version
+- correlation-id (the config version)
+- subject (always set to "config")
+- ack-required (always set to true)

+Body:

-The Body will be a JSON object with the device config object.
+A JSON object with the device config object.

-After publishing device configs, application subscribes to config_response topic and waits for the device to ack the configs.
+After publishing a device config, the application waits internally for an acknowledgement from the device on the command_response topic to update the "device_ack_time" in the database.

 ### Config ACK